rieckpil/progmot/content/post/writing-a-book-remotely.md

 Besides educating the reader about this topic, we also had a big self-interest as we were all using AWS almost on a daily basis and wanted to get to know it in more detail.
 Every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.
 Win-win!

 We opened a new AWS account for this project, created three IAM users for us and a GitHub organization called to organize ourselves.

-We started with the project name `aws101`.
-However, was this was clearly violating trademarks of AWS, we had to find another name.
-As the book is all about getting ready for the cloud and effectively deploy applications to production in the cloud, the symbol of a starting rocket seemed natural.

-After some brainstorming for possible names, we ended up with: `Stratospheric`.

-We ordered two design examples for the logo on Fiverr and picked the best:

-INSERT LOGO HERE

 Bi-weekly calls via Zoom to have a mix of a daily, review and planning in a one hour session.